 Acai berries: These little berries are loaded with vitamins and minerals, plus they are a potent antioxidant which are thought to help prevent chronic illnesses.

-Amazing acai berries: I got hooked on acai berry bowls when I was in Brazil back in 2013; these little luxurious berries are loaded with vitamins and minerals, plus they are a potent antioxidant which help to combat accelerated ageing and prevent chronic illnesses.
 Consuming them regularly boosts your metabolism, lifts your energy levels, improves mental clarity, helps with digestive function and helps to remove unwanted fat and toxins.
 The best way to eat them is to freeze the berries, blend and eat with a spoon for a delicious meal.
-You can find them in most health shops or online in the form of powders that you could add to your smoothies in the morning or post-workout.
+You can find them in most health shops or online in the form of powders you can add to your smoothies in the morning.